-1) We draw attention to note 33 (vi) to accompanying individual Ind AS financial statements, where during the year, NHAI had issued letter expressing Intention to terminate the project and also filed counter claims.
-In response to NHAI letter, the company had submitted couple of options for a amicable solution which were evaluated by NHAI and a Conciliation committee of Independent Experts has been constituted by NHAI.
-Since, no termination proceedings had been initiated and pending the ultimate outcome of these matters, which is presently unascertainable, no adjustments have been made and the accompanying financial statements are prepared on going concern basis.
+1) We draw attention to note 34(vi) and note 50 to accompanying individual Ind AS financial statements, a) where during the previous year, NHAI had issued letter expressing Intention to terminate the project and also filed counter claims.
+Subsequently a Conciliation committee of Independent Experts (CCIE) had been constituted by NHAI.
+However, the parties could not reach to an agreement and Conciliation proceedings had ceased.